Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Ranking Pre-Trained Models

 \subsection{How to measure the performance of a transferability metric?}

-The transfer learning task should have an evaluation metric (accuracy, MAP, MSE \emph{etc.}) to measure the ground-truth transfer performance $T_k$ of fine-tuning $\phi_k$ with proper hyper-parameter setting.
-A practical assessment method should produce a score $S_k$ for each pre-trained model $\phi_k$ (ideally without fine-tuning $\phi_k$ on $\mathcal{D}$), and the scores $\{S_k\}_{k=1}^{M}$ should well correlate with $\{T_k\}_{k=1}^{M}$ so that top-performing pre-trained models can be selected by simply evaluating the scores.
+A transfer learning task (in the form of a dataset $\mathcal{D} = \{(x_i, Y_i)\}_{i=1}^{n}$) should have an evaluation metric (accuracy, MAP, MSE, \emph{etc.}) to measure the reference transfer performance $T_k$ of fine-tuning $\phi_k$ with sufficient hyper-parameter tuning.
+A practical assessment method should produce a score $S_k$ for each pre-trained model $\phi_k$ (ideally without fine-tuning $\phi_k$ on $\mathcal{D}$), and the scores $\{S_k\}_{k=1}^{M}$ should well correlate with $\{T_k\}_{k=1}^{M}$ so that top-performing pre-trained models can be selected by simply evaluating the scores $\{S_k\}_{k=1}^{M}$.

-A perfect pre-trained model assessing method would output $\{S_k\}_{k=1}^{M}$ with precisely the same order as $\{T_k\}_{k=1}^{M}$.
-To measure the deviation from the perfect method, we can use simple metrics like top-1 accuracy or top-K accuracy (whether top-K in $\{S_k\}_{k=1}^{M}$ are also top-K in $\{T_k\}_{k=1}^{M}$).
-But top-1 accuracy is too conservative and top-K accuracy is not comparable across different values of $M$.
-Therefore, we turn to rank correlation~\citep{fagin_comparing_2003} to directly measure the correlation between $\{S_k\}_{k=1}^{M}$ and $\{T_k\}_{k=1}^{M}$.
-The prior work~\citep{nguyen_leep:_2020} adopted Pearson's linear correlation coefficient, but neither Pearson's linear correlation nor its variant (Spearman's rank correlation) has a simple interpretation (see the interpretation of $\tau$ below).
+A perfect pre-trained model assessing method would produce $\{S_k\}_{k=1}^{M}$ with precisely the same order as $\{T_k\}_{k=1}^{M}$.
+To measure the deviation from the perfect method, we can use simple metrics like top-1 accuracy or top-K accuracy (whether the fraction among top-K in $\{S_k\}_{k=1}^{M}$ are also top-K in $\{T_k\}_{k=1}^{M}$).
+Nevertheless, top-1 accuracy is too conservative and top-K accuracy is not comparable across different values of $M$.
+Rank correlation~\citep{fagin_comparing_2003} is a good alternative to directly measure the correlation between $\{S_k\}_{k=1}^{M}$ and $\{T_k\}_{k=1}^{M}$.
+Prior work~\citep{nguyen_leep:_2020} adopted Pearson's linear correlation coefficient, but neither Pearson's linear correlation nor its variant (Spearman's rank correlation) has a simple interpretation (see the interpretation of $\tau$ below).
+Therefore, they are not used in this paper.

-Since the purpose of a transferability metric is to choose a good pre-trained model, we hope \emph{$T_i$ is better than $T_j$ if $S_i$ is better than $S_j$}, which can be well captured by Kendall's $\tau$ coefficient~\citep{kendall_new_1938} as described in the following.
+The rank correlation method we choose is Kendall's $\tau$ coefficient~\citep{kendall_new_1938}, which counts concordant pairs to capture the possibility of \emph{$T_i$ being better than $T_j$ if $S_i$ is better than $S_j$} in choosing a good pre-trained model.